Dave0126/S8_2A_SN_ENSEEIHT/UE - Paradigmes émergents de la programmation/Programmation Avancée/Examens/exemen-20/examen_2020_correction_gdai.md

      - `around`: `before` + `after`
      - `after-throwing`: Throws an exception when an exception occurs in the target method
      - `after`: will eventually be executed
-2. d
+2.
 1. advantage: Better meet the requirements of "high cohesion, low coupling" in OOP thinking

-   - disadvantage: Need to import AspectJ's compiler/weaver, which is more complex
+   disadvantage: Need to import AspectJ's compiler/weaver, which is more complex